read time 7 minutes

 📩 P.S.

-How would the rookie version of you approach it differently?
+What’s one part of your life running on autopilot and how would the rookie version of you approach it differently?

 I love this!
 Some of the steps in the rookie mindset, like reversing your opinion or zooming out, really align with the SCAMPER design thinking methodology, which I often use when I want to dissect a problem and make sure I'm looking beyond the surface level.